KevCaz/KevCaz.github.io/content/notes/R/new_builders.md

 We now have access to [rhub](https://builder.r-hub.io/) via [devtools](https://cran.r-project.org/web/packages/devtools/index.html), that's neat :fireworks:!
-I knew it'd happen at some point, but did not know it was already availabl!, everything is going very fast, am I the only one struggling to keep up?
+I knew it'd happen at some point, but did not know it was already available!, everything is going very fast, am I the only one struggling to keep up?